Arma99dillo/TMATDG/README.md

 _TMATDG: applying TDG methods to multiple scattering via T-matrix approximation (2026)_, by Armando Maria Monforte

 # Reproducibility Instructions
-All the codes have been tested on MATLAB R2024b release.
+All the codes have been tested on MATLAB R2023b and R2024b release.
 The MATLAB Partial Differential Equation Toolbox™ is needed for the correct working of the code.
 The `TMATROM_OBJECT_ORIENTED_CORE` directory is taken from the TMATROM package from https://github.com/stuart-hawkins/tmatrom with little modifications.

 # Contents and Structure
 The TMATDG package is based on the TMATROM package and is used to approximate the T-matrix of ploygonal obstacles for multiple scattering problems.